 ‘A Fan’s Notes’ – Notebook

-A regular feature for “A Fan’s Notes” in which I pull something—a quote, an article link, a great song—out of my notebook and share in a quick-hitting take rather than my normal deep dive.
+A regular feature for “A Fan’s Notes” in which I pull something—a quote, photo, article link, great song, whatever—out of my notebook and share in a quick-hitting take rather than my normal deep dive.

 Scroll below for past issues, which appear originally in my email newsletter.
 You can navigate to the bottom of this page of click here to subscribe.